LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 The same procedure is performed for the `commands` (+cli)-command of each sensor, to merge available commands of connected sensors into the (+lut).

-#### Dynamic extension of the available network proxy commands
+#### Dynamic extension of the available Network-Proxy Commands

 In order for the host to be able to send a command to the network multi-sensor setup, the command received must be forwarded to the correct sensor.
 In addition, there are commands such as the previously used `info` or `status` command, which must be intercepted by the `MRPProxy` module so that it can be handled differently (see example \ref{lst:mtsc}).

 To realize this, a (+lut) was created in the previous steps, which contains information regarding `requested capability` -> `sensor`-(+uuid) -> `physical sensor` and allows the commands to be routed.

-For commands where there are several entries for `CAPABLE SENSORS ID LUT` \ref{Sensor_capabilities_merging.csv}, there are two possible approaches to how the command is processed:
+For commands where there are several entries for `CAPABLE SENSORS ID LUT` \ref{Sensor_capabilities_merging_algorithm.csv}, there are two possible approaches to how the command is processed:

 * Redirect to each capable sensor
 * Extend commands using an id parameter